This pomegranate basil mojito recipe can be made with or without alcohol to create a refreshing twist on the traditional mojito.

 Why, yes…yes, you can.

 For parties, I mix up a big batch of muddled basil leaves, pomegranate juice, lime juice and maple syrup in advance.
+Just multiply the measurements below by the number of drinks you want to make in a batch.

 Then to make the drinks after guests arrive, you just have to pour some of the mixture into a glass, add ice, rum (if desired) and soda water.
 That speeds up the drink making process and allows the basil flavor to infuse into the juices a bit more.